 Section 18 In a General Church Post

-(1) The Pastor, to whom a general church task has been assigned, is obliged to perform the duty of public preaching and administration of the sacraments within the ambit of this task.
+(1) The Pastor, to whom a general Church task has been assigned, is obliged to perform the duty of public preaching and administration of the Sacraments within the ambit of this task.

-(2) Where a general church task has been assigned to him, the Pastor shall perform this task to achieve both, the growth of the Church as well as that of the individual congregation.
+(2) Where a general Church task has been assigned to him, the Pastor shall perform this task to achieve both the growth of the Church, as well as that of the individual congregation.

 (3) The Pastor may be given the task of conducting worship services within a specific congregation.

-(4) In all other cases concerning worship services and official duties, the provisions of sections 17 (8) to (10) apply.
+(4) In all other cases concerning worship services and official duties, the provisions of Section 17 (8) to (10) apply.

 Conduct of the Pastor